plone/plone.app.blob/README.txt

 Status
 ------

-At the moment the integration is in a working state, but needs more field testing.
-The provided blob-based content type should be more or less safely usable as a drop-in replacement for ``ATFile``.
+At the moment the integration for "File" content should be stable, but still needs more field testing.
+It is being successfully used in several production deployments, though.
+The provided blob-based content type should safely usable as a drop-in replacement for ``ATFile``.
 As such it has been successfully tested against all ``CMFPlone`` and ``ATContentTypes`` tests.
-Instructions for replicating the necessary test setup and running these tests yourself can be found at http://dev.plone.org/plone/changeset/18321.
+Please use the provided ``test-compatibility.sh`` script to run these tests for yourself.

+Image support is still in an alpha stadium and not enabled by default.
+It can be activated by applying the respective profile via the portal setup tool.

-More detailed an up-to-date information about the integration and the current status can be found in the corresponding `plone enhancement ticket`_.
+More detailed information about the integration and the current status can be found in the corresponding `plone enhancement ticket`_.

   .. _`plone enhancement ticket`: http://dev.plone.org/plone/ticket/6805
   .. |--| unicode:: U+2013   .. en dash